codecraftsuk/web-dev-bootcamp/README.md

 ### Cohort

 The course is designed to be taken as a cohort, which means that you will be learning alongside other students and have the opportunity to collaborate and learn from each other.
 We have scheduled class times and activities that are designed to help you stay on track and make the most of your learning experience.
+Additionally, we will be communicating via a discord server called codecrafts_ for class discussions, activities and support.

 ### Self-paced